-Monoline Insurance

-Small insurers in the early days of American developed.
+Monoline Insurance: Small insurers in the early days of American developed.
 They usually specialized in only one class of insurance.
-This tradition was followed by state regulations and became known as the "American System" of monoline insurance developed.
+This tradition was followed by state regulations.
+What came to be known as the "American System" of monoline insurance developed.
 Monoline contrasted with the English system that allowed insurers to write all lines of coverage.